Skip to main content

 Bald Cypress #1

-In 2021, my wife and I were eating lunch beneath a big beautiful tree at a county fair.
-A passerby noticed us admiring its ancient size and unique appearance, and kindly informed us that it was a bald cypress and was one of the only conifers to lose its needles each year.
+In 2021, my wife and I were having lunch beneath a big beautiful tree at a county fair.
+A passerby noticed us admiring the tree, and kindly informed us that it was a bald cypress and was one of the only conifers to lose its needles each year.
 Less than a year later, we decided to plant one in our backyard.
 The original bald cypress that inspired us to plant one in our backyard.
 2022 I planted this 6-foot tall / 2-inch diameter ball and burlap bald cypress on 9/18/22.
 I watered daily (about 3 gallons) with a water bag for the first two weeks, then transitioned to watering every two to three days for the rest of the autumn.
 Our bald cypress, planted on 9/18/22 at about 6' tall and 2" in diameter.
 Since we have deer in our backyard on a daily basis, I put up some fencing shortly after planting.
 However, while I've seen some nipped branches, they mostly ignore it.
-10/19/22: Showing its russet autumn colors about one month after planting (and the ...
+10/19/22: Showing its russet autumn colors about one month after planting (and the makeshift fence to protect fro...

 Our First Tree: The Eastern Redbud